Chris-Lightsey/Python-Experiments/README.md

 Future plans for this repository include adding a sample data file and a [Jupyter](https://jupyter.org/) notebook that will interact with the file.

 ## About Me
 I am Chris Lightsey and I work as a Research Engineer at Mississippi State University.
-I am working on a Master's in Data Science.
+I am working on a **Master's in Data Science**.

 My Data Science competencies include:
 - Programming in C, Python, Java, and R